 - Ice: Applying ice to your injured foot reduces pain and swelling, but apply it immediately, within 10–30 minutes of your injury.
-You can create your own ice pack by packing the ice in a plastic bag and then wrapping it in a towel.
+You can create your own ice pack by packing the ice in a plastic bag and wrapping it in a towel.
 Ice in increments of 20 minutes.
 You can also put a frozen bag of peas in a towel.
 Never place ice directly on your skin as it can cause an ice burn.
 Do not leave ice packs on while you sleep.

-- Anti-inflammatory: Motrin and other anti-inflammatory medicines can help reduce pain and swelling to the area and have a long term improvement in symptoms.
+- Anti-inflammatory: Motrin and other anti-inflammatory medicines can help reduce pain and swelling to the area and have a long-term improvement in symptoms.
 Please consult your medical doctor on what medications are safe for you to take.

-- Elevation: Raising your foot up on a pillow or chair to at least the level of your hip helps reduce swelling by reducing the blood flow to your foot.
+- Elevation: Raising your foot on a pillow or chair to at least the level of your hip helps reduce swelling by reducing the blood flow to your foot.
 While you sleep, you can put a pillow under your foot to elevate it.

-- Lifestyle changes: Avoid the activity that caused the injury, especially if you suffered a stress fracture, but it also applies to acute factures.
+- Lifestyle changes: Avoid the activity that caused the injury, especially if you suffered a stress fracture, but it also applies to acute fractures.
 Avoiding activity that creates pain in your mid-foot allows your foot to heal.
 You may need to use a wheelchair or crutches, which your foot doctor in NYC can provide.